obwan02/VHDL-Tools/README.md

 I would repeat the same process as descibed above.

-Now, open a terminal in that directory, and run `just --list` to see what command are available.
+Now, open a terminal in that directory, and run `just --list` to see what commands are available.

 # Common Commands